Thirteen highlights electrical fire safety and warns customers, don’t take the risk

 “With Christmas around the corner, the coming months bring an increase in fire risks – with lights, decorations, and a whole range of electrical items.
 We know this is a challenging time and people are looking at ways to cut costs, but we don’t want to see anyone putting themselves, their families, and their neighbours at risk.

-"There's a worry that as people continues to struggle with heating bills, they may resort to small heaters to plug the cost of heating gap.
+"There's a worry that if people struggle with heating bills, they may resort to small heaters to plug the cost of heating gap.

 "We want to do everything we can to keep our customers safe and remind them about the dangers of electricity.
 We know that many electrical fires are caused through misuse or faults and over half of these start in the kitchen; with microwaves, tumble dryers, washing machines and fridge freezers.

-“Black Friday and Cyber Monday will see many of us looking for a bargain online, we’re asking everyone to always check that electrical appliances have a British or European safety mark when you buy them.
+“Black Friday and Cyber Monday will see many of us looking for a bargain online and especially on social media, we’re asking everyone to always check that electrical appliances have a British or European safety mark when you buy them.
 Fake electrical products can easily overheat and catch fire.

 “Our team of registered electricians work incredibly hard to keep customers safe.
 Every five years, we carry out an electrical safety check.
 We do this to make sure the electrical installation in their home is safe and meets the legal requirements.
 This safety check could identify any faults which, if not repaired, could cause a serious injury or a fire in the home.
 No one should take the risk.”